mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 5. Introduction to visualization
 ================================

-In this chapter, we will introduce you to the visualization on Rviz.
+In this chapter, we will introduce you to the visualization on `RViz <http://wiki.ros.org/rviz>`__.
 It is a great tool for ROS, used by many to debug codes or to have some nice visualization of your simulations.

 5.1 The beginning
 -----------------

-First, especially if you have never runned any simulation using Rviz, we recommand you to try some CTU MRS simulation.
+First, especially if you have never runned any simulation using RViz, we recommand you to try some `CTU MRS simulation examples <https://github.com/ctu-mrs/simulation/tree/master/example_tmux_scripts>`__.
-To do that you can run these commands:
+Let's try this `basic simulation <https://github.com/ctu-mrs/simulation/tree/master/example_tmux_scripts/one_drone_gps>`__ by running these commands:

 .. code-block:: shell

    cd ~/mrs_workspace/src/simulation/example_tmux_scripts/one_drone_gps
    ./start.sh

-The RViz window will open after Gazebo and it looks like this:
+The RViz window will open after Gazebo and it should look like this:

 .. figure:: _static/one_drone_rviz.png
    :width: 800